 - Parsley – or chives for garnish!

-How to make smoked crab imperial recipe
+How to make Imperial Crab

-Place the crab in a large bowl and preheat your smoker to 300 degrees F.
+- Place the crab in a large bowl and preheat your smoker to 300 degrees F.

-Add the mayo mixture to the bowl with the crab and fold gently.
-The idea here, is to not break apart the crab meat.
+- Add the mayo mixture to the bowl with the crab and fold gently.
+The idea here is not to break apart the crab meat.
 Spoon the imperial mixture into a small cast-iron skillet, baking dish, or individual ramekins for smaller portions.

-Cover and cook for 30-40 minutes or until golden brown on top and bubbling.
+- Cover and cook for 30-40 minutes or until golden brown on top and bubbling.
 Remove from the heat and cool for 5 minutes.

-Serve garnished with additional Creole seasoning or Old Bay seasoning and minced parsley or chives.
+- Serve garnished with additional Creole seasoning or Old Bay seasoning and minced parsley or chives.

 - If you’re using crab meat packed in a container or tin, make sure you drain any liquid before you start this recipe.